 I noticed a familiar Japanese name at Pedazo De Arte in Cuzco and found out that she is the owner of the shop.
 Miki-san is a nice artist, I love her artwork which you can find more here on her Instagram

 Coca tea may inspire more intrigue, but there's another popular Peruvian tea that many visitors are eager to try: muña.
 It may not make your mouth tingle like coca tea does, but it offers a nice drink with a minty flavor and aroma, something that many herbal tea drinkers enjoy.
-Nonetheless, don't expect it to taste completely like mint tea as it has its own distinct flavor profile.
+Nonetheless, don't expect it to taste completely like mint tea, as it has its own distinct flavor profile.
 That's why it's a key component in the dishes and condiments that the Aymara Indians favor.
-You can find muña in soups, stews, and sauces, as well as in candy and liqueur.
+You can find muña in soups, stews, and sauces, as well as in candy and liqueurs.

 Muña is also rich in nutrients like iron, calcium, and phosphorus.
 Locals drink it to settle troubled tummies, especially after a big dinner.
-In the Andean culture, the herb is known as an immune system booster.
+In Andean culture, the herb is known as an immune system booster.
 It grows abundantly in the Sacred Valley.
-That's why if you visit Cuzco and your guide is so inclined, he or she may invite you to pick some leaves and boil them in water so you can have a thoroughly fresh cuppa experience.
-You can behold the crisp Andean vista and partner that view with the crisp flavor of muña in your mouth.
+That's why, if you visit Cuzco and your guide is so inclined, he or she may invite you to pick some leaves and boil them in water so you can have a thoroughly fresh cuppa experience.
+You can behold the crisp Andean vista and pair that view with the crisp flavor of muña in your mouth.